How to Build a Utilities App Like Bitmoji?

 4. Prepare for later geographical expansion

 You should use “mobile app internationalization” techniques.
-These are processes/methods/guidelines that make the future launch in more geographies easier.
+These are the processes/methods/guidelines that make the future launch in more geographies easier.
 Read “7 tips for mobile app localization” for guidance.

 5. Sign-up with an MBaaS provider